1758 - Russian invasion of East Prussia

 On February 4, East Prussia delivered 500 horses to the Russian army.

 On February 6, a further 500 horses were delivered to the Russian army.

-The entire army was organized into divisions under the overall command of general Fermor:
+The entire Russian army was organized into divisions under the overall command of General Fermor:

-- 1st Division under general Braun assisted by lieutenant-general Rumyantsev
+- 1st Division under General Browne assisted by Lieutenant-General Rumyantsev

 - Cuirassiers (5 rgts)